 Here by default myVar will be Int type and myVal will become String type variable.

 Scala supports multiple assignments.
 If a code block or method returns a Tuple, the Tuple can be assigned to a val variable. [ Note: We will study Tuple in subsequent chapters.]

 val (myVar1: Int, myVar2: String) = Pair(40, "Foo")

 val (myVar1, myVar2) = Pair(40, "Foo")

 Variables in Scala can have three different scopes depending on the place where they are being used.
 They can exist as fields, as method parameters and as local variables.
-Below is the detail about each type of scope:
+Below are the details about each type of scope:

 Fields are variables that belong to an object.
 The fields are accessible from inside every method in the object.
 Fields can also be accessible outside the object depending on what access modifiers the field is declared with.
 Object fields can be both mutable or immutable types and can be defined using either var or val.

-Method parameters are variables which are used to pass the value inside a method when the method is called.
+Method parameters are variables, which are used to pass the value inside a method when the method is called.
 Method parameters are only accessible from inside the method but the objects passed in may be accessible from the outside, if you have a reference to the object from outside the method.
-Method parameters are always mutable and defined by val keyword.
+Method parameters are always mutable and defined by var keyword.

 Local variables are variables declared inside a method.
 Local variables are only accessible from inside the method, but the objects you create may escape the method if you return them from the method.
 Local variables can be both mutable or immutable types and can be defined using either var or val.